dashframework/dashing/guidelines/naming-conventions/README.md

 ## Modifiers

-Use modifiers to alter the color, size and shape of the base element.
-Modifiers should always reference the base class.
+Use modifiers to alter the color, size and shape of the element.
+Modifiers should always reference the base class and use `--` to separate the modification name from the base class.

 ```scss
 //Color Modifier